-Our Reading Room is currently open to all researchers who would like to consult our collections Mondays through Thursdays from 11:30am - 4:30pm.
+Our Reading Room is currently open to researchers who would like to consult our collections Monday through Friday from 11:30am - 4:30pm.
 To schedule an appointment or determine if alternate accommodations may be available, please contact us at clark@humnet.ucla.edu.

 We offer a range of remote reference and digitization services that are available to all interested researchers.
 To request remote assistance, please email clark@humnet.ucla.edu.